Germoe/hyde/README.md

 You can optionally enable a comment system powered by Disqus for your posts.
 Simply add your Disqus Shortname in `Site Configuration` -> `Additional Settings` -> `Disqus Shortname`.

+If you don't have a Disqus Account you can sign up for an account [here](https://disqus.com/).

 #### Google Analytics

 Google Analytics can be enabled by assigning your tracking code to `Site Configuration` -> `Additional Settings` -> `Google Analytics Tracking Code`.